ronakjethwa/ronakjethwa.photos/src/about.md

 # {{ heading }}

 👋 Hi, I'm {{ site.author.firstName }} {{ site.author.lastName}}.
 I love capturing moments through my lens.
-I am currently based out of Seattle, Washington.
+I am currently based out of San Francisco, California.

 You can read more about me at <a href="{{ site.author.dotcom }}" target="_blank">https://ronakjethwa.com</a>.
 Feel free to email on <a href="mailto:{{ site.author.email }}" target="_blank">{{ site.author.email }}</a> if you want to chat.